 Considerations in forming a joint venture or licensing agreement include possible tax implications, local legal systems, accounting principles, special permits, and registration procedures.
 Companies should be aware of the Finnish Competition Act when discussing the legal requirements for joint ventures.
 The Competition Act is intended to protect effective economic competition from harmful restrictive practices.

 Finland employs a de minimis value on the total purchase of the delivery for tax and duty assessments.
 The de minimis value for duty is EUR 150.
-The EU abolished VAT de minimis of 22 Euro as of 1 July 2021.
+The EU abolished VAT de minimis of 22 Euro as of July 1, 2021.
 Customs duties are generally ad valorem duties, meaning that they are calculated as a percentage of the customs value.
-Some goods are also subject to a specific duty based, for example, on their weight or number.
+Some goods are also subject to a specific duty based on weight or number.
 Customs duties are determined based on the customs tariff code under which the goods are classified.

-The U.S. Commercial Service offers a service called the International Company Profile.
-International Company Profile service provides you with background and financial information on companies in over 80 countries.
+The U.S. Commercial Service offers an International Company Profile service (ICP).
+ICP service provides background and financial information on companies in over 80 countries.

-There are many companies which provide a variety of business and credit information services.
-Bisnode D&B Finland, Deloitte Finland and Suomen Asiakastieto can assist in performing due diligence services.
+Many companies provide a variety of business and credit information services, like Bisnode D&B Finland, Deloitte Finland, and Suomen Asiakastieto, any of which can assist in performing due diligence services.